mamun-swe/library-management-microservice-inter-communication-nodejs-ts/README.md

 ## Library management microservice

-This microservices are developed with Node.js, Express.js, MongoDB and RabbitMQ.
+This microservices are developed with Node.js, Express.js, TypeScript, MongoDB and RabbitMQ.
 Using RabbitMQ for inter communication service to service by following queue technique.

 ### There are two microservices